-Frequency modulation is used in a radio broadcast in the 88-108MHz VHF band.
+Frequency modulation is used in a radio broadcast in the 88-108MHz VHF frequency band.
 This bandwidth range is marked as FM on the band scales of radio receivers, and the devices that are able to receive such signals are called FM receivers.

 The FM radio transmitter has a 200kHz wide channel.
 The maximum audio frequency transmitted in FM is 15 kHz as compared to 4.5 kHz in AM.
 This allows a much larger range of frequencies to be transferred in FM and thus the quality of FM transmission is significantly higher than that of AM transmission.

 FM Receiver Circuit Explanation

 Here’s a simple FM receiver with minimum components for local FM reception.
 Transistor BF495 (T2), together with a 10k resistor (R1), coil L, 22pF variable capacitor (VC), and internal capacitances of transistor BF494 (T1), comprises the Colpitts oscillator.

 The information signal used in the transmitter to perform the modulation is extracted on resistor R1 and fed to the audio amplifier over a 220nF coupling capacitor (C1).